Project Leader: Lanning Tyrrel ’22

 and more accustomed to having all the jobs required for our survival outsourced to

 other people.
-The ESFL outpost reintroduces lost skills and helps people to better
+The Wild Foods Outpost reintroduces lost skills and helps people to

-understand and appreciate what it takes to support each human by serving as a functioning
+better understand and appreciate what it takes to support each human by serving as

-homestead that creates context through hands-on learning, teaching, connection, and
+a functioning homestead that creates context through hands-on learning, teaching,

 Construct, over time, a model pioneering community on the River and Field Campus.